 For most business websites, a mix of short-, medium- and long-form content will provide the best approach for your SEO and page ranking.
 Likewise, use a mix of video, infographics, photos and text-based content to make sure you offer something for everyone.

 When you leverage longer content to improve your page rank, make ample use of subheadings and visual aids.
 You may also want to include a summary of the content, which will engage readers and establish their expectations.

 Like every aspect of online marketing, SEO and page-ranking efforts, the type and amount of content your website needs are unique to your business model and industry.
-The key to our success here at Be Locally is the understanding that no one-size-fits-all approach works for improving search engine placement or increasing sales.
+The key to our success here at Be Locally SEO is the understanding that no one-size-fits-all approach works for improving search engine placement or increasing sales.

-Every Be Locally client benefits from our proprietary techniques and customer-focused service delivery.
+Every Be Locally SEO client benefits from our proprietary techniques and customer-focused service delivery.
 Our recommendations for your internet marketing plan are designed to maximize your budget while achieving your goals for increasing market share and growing your business.
 Contact us to learn more about our effective, affordable services for internet marketing, PPC advertising and SEO page ranking and placement.